Travelling Salesman

 The travelling salesman, starting from a certain city, wants to visit all the other cities exactly once and return.
 Given a map of the cities and the roads connecting them, he wants to make the trip as short as possible.

-Find the shortest path in the graph that starts and ends in a specific vertex and visits all other vertices exactly once.
+Find a path in the graph that starts and ends in a specific vertex and visits all other vertices exactly once.
 This kind of a path is also known as a Hamiltonian cycle.

 Input